 M/O Standard 7 - The school employs highly qualified, appropriately licensed teachers.

-X 2: Meets - The school provides evidence of exemplary hiring processes that ensure teachers are properly credentialed.
-There have been no license infractions.
-1: Partially Meets - The school has had two or fewer teacher license infractions and they were swiftly resolved.
-Evidence suggests that the school has systems to recruit quality licensed teachers.
-0: Does Not Meet - The school has had multiple license infractions.
+- X 2: Meets The school provides evidence of exemplary hiring processes that ensure teachers are properly credentialed.
+There have been no license infractions. - 1: Partially Meets The school has had two or fewer teacher license infractions and they were swiftly resolved.
+Evidence suggests that the school has systems to recruit quality licensed teachers. - 0: Does Not Meet - The school has had multiple license infractions.

 Data Source: Annual site visits, annual submission calendar document review, discussions with school leadership

-Analysis: The authorizer verifies teacher licensure annually as part of the VOA-MN Submission Calendar.
-The school maintains teacher licensure information on their Compliance binder spreadsheet.
+Analysis: The authorizer verifies license compliance annually as part of the VOAMN Submission Calendar.
+KNSA was determined to be compliant.

-M/O Standard 8 - Criminal background checks are conducted on all persons s per the board policy and Minn.
+M/O Standard 8 - Criminal background checks are conducted on all persons per the board policy and Minn.
 Stat.
 123B.03, Subd.1.

-X 2: Meets - The school provided evidence that it adheres to statute and policy pertaining to conducting criminal background checks on employees and school volunteers.

-0: Does Not Meet - The school could not provide evidence that it adheres to statute and policy pertaining to conducting criminal background checks on employees and school volunteers.
+- X 2: Meets The school provided evidence that it adheres to statute and policy pertaining to conducting criminal background checks on employees and school volunteers. - 1: Partially Meets N/A - 0: Does Not Meet The school could not provide evidence that it adheres to statute and policy pertaining to conducting criminal background checks on employees and school volunteers.